jonoomph/openshot-qt/doc/preferences.rst

 Recovery
 """"""""

-Before each save, a copy of the current project is saved in the recovery folder, to further reduce the risk of data loss.
+**Before each save**, a compressed ``*.zip`` copy of the current project is saved in the recovery folder, to further reduce the risk of data loss.
 The recovery folder is located at ``~/.openshot_qt/recovery/`` or ``C:\Users\USERNAME\.openshot_qt\recovery``.

 To recover a corrupt or broken ``*.osp`` project file, use the :guilabel:`File->Recovery` menu on the main window after opening your project.
 If available, a list of matching project versions from the recovery folder are listed in chronological order (most recent one at the top).
-This will automatically rename your current project file to "{project-name}-{time}-backup.osp", and replace it with the recovery project file.
+This will automatically rename your current project file to ``{project-name}-{time}-backup.osp``, and replace it with the recovery project file.
 You can repeat this process until you find the correct recovery project.
+NOTE: If for some unexpected reason the recovery process fails, you can always rename the "-backup.osp" file to the original project file name to restore it.

-To **manually** recover a corrupt or broken ``*.osp`` project file, please find the most recent copy in the recovery folder, and copy/paste the file into your original project folder location (i.e. the folder that contains your broken project), and then **open** this recovered project file in OpenShot.
-NOTE: If the recovery file has been zipped (``*.zip``), you must first extract the ``*.osp`` file into the project folder.
+To **manually** recover a corrupt or broken ``*.osp`` project file, please find the most recent copy in the recovery folder, and copy/paste the file into your original project folder location (i.e. the folder that contains your broken project).
+If the recovery file has been zipped (``*.zip``), you must first extract the ``*.osp``, and then copy it into your project folder.
+Recovery files are named ``{time}-{project-name}``.
+You can also use the **Date Modified** on the file to select the version you are interested in recovering.

 .. _preferences_cache_ref: